horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 ![create business term](images/wkc-admin/wkc-create-business-term.png)

 * Give the new Business term a name such as *Billing* and optional description, and click `Save as draft`.
-NOTE that others on the platform will be creating a business term for this workshop, so perhaps pre-pend your term with something unique, i.e *scottda-Billing*:
+NOTE that if others on the platform will be creating a business term as well, pre-pend your term with something unique, i.e *Samaya-Billing*:

 ![name new business term](images/wkc-admin/wkc-name-new-business-term.png)